Arsuaga-Vazquez-Lab/h-BiP/README.md

 ## h-BiP
 h-BiP is a python package that predicts the human Binding Potential from the S protein sequences of  alpha and beta coronaviruses as described in the following paper:

-*Gonzalez-Isunza, G., Jawaid, M.Z., Liu, P.,  Cox, D.L., Vazquez, M. and  Arsuaga, J. (2022, [preprint](https://www.biorxiv.org/node/2893862.external-links.html)).
+*Gonzalez-Isunza, G., Jawaid, M.Z., Liu, P.,  Cox, D.L., Vazquez, M. and  Arsuaga, J. (2023).
 Using machine learning to detect coronaviruses potentially infectious to humans.
-Submitted to Scientific Reports.*
+Scientific Reports.*

 Results presented at Gonzalez-Isunza et al. are available at:
 + Alpha and beta coronaviruses: